 I resonate with this, so I close on a personal note.
 I too worry about the American version of Christianity.
 But the older I get, the more I recognize I’m a dinosaur.

 That’s not original.
 In his 1954 lecture, Lewis called himself a “dinosaur.”
 He told listeners to pay attention, as there were not many left.
-Lewis felt this way because, while living on this side of the divide (post-1816), his faith was formed by the other side, by European evangelicalism.
+Lewis felt this way because, while living on this side of the Great Divide, his faith was formed by the other side, by European evangelicalism.

 I’m no Lewis, but I feel what Lewis felt.
 I was born in 1954, the year of Lewis’ Great Divide lecture.
 I suspect Lewis was speaking to future generations.
 Like Lewis, I often feel like I’m speaking more to future generations – like my kids and their kids (and their kids).